shavidissa/opentelemetry-examples/java-example/README.md

   The ```main``` method in this Java application triggers the application to generate and emit a transaction trace, which includes a parent span and a few child spans.

-You can examine them data sent by the application to Tanzu Observability on the [Tanzu Observability user interface](https://docs.wavefront.com/tracing_ui_overview.html).
+You can examine the data sent by the application to Tanzu Observability on the [Tanzu Observability user interface](https://docs.wavefront.com/tracing_ui_overview.html).

 Example: Application Status
 ![shows a screenshot of how the application status page looks once the data is on Tanzu Observability by Wavefront](../resources/java_examples_collector_app_status.png)